 The durability of a trampoline mostly depends on the brand.
-Upscale brands use higher grade materials that can better resist the wind, rain and strains from regular use.
-There’s no two ways about it – luxury brands definitely last longer than bargain products.
+Upscale brands use higher-grade materials that can better resist the wind, rain, and other natural elements.
+There are no two ways about it – luxury brands definitely last longer than bargain products.

-However, with regular maintenance, cleaning and careful use, even average one can last well over 7 years with original parts.
+However, with regular maintenance, cleaning, and careful use, even an average one can last well over 7 years with original parts.
 Take care that not all parts are equally likely to fail.
 Frames will certainly outlast everything else.

 Trampoline pads are often the first to fail.
 The plastic can fray and look ugly, but if you’re unlucky it can tear away completely.
-Then come the mats, enclosure netting and last, the springs.
-The more layers of stitching the mat has, the longer lasts.
+Then come the mats, enclosure netting, and last, the springs.
+The more layers of stitching the mat have, the longer lasts.

 Plenty of them have reasonably priced spare parts, so if say your mat breaks, you can grab a new one for $100 instead of getting a new trampoline.